By Daniel J. Murphy

 I had a colleague in a previous job that refused to update his software for years.
 He was an entire major release behind MacOS.
 While we joked about it, in reality he was a major threat to our security.
 Apple engineers have improved greatly every day to make their operating system more secure.
 Make sure you check with your team that they are regularly updating their operating system, browser and other applications.

-Constantly review user access and control on your accounts
+6. Make a habit of reviewing user access and control on your accounts

 Cloud computing brought about easy access for sharing data (like spreadsheets or word documents).
 You can add someone to an account then remove them when they no longer need access.
 But because it’s so simple, you might forget who you granted access and how much access you gave them.